utsa-lib-cedish/mapbox-layers/README.md

         });
 ```

 On its own, this will have no visible effect on our map.
+It just adds a data source.
 To visualize the data we'll have to specify a layer with instructions on how to render the data on the map.
 We'll use the [addLayer method](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addlayer).
-In adding a layer, we will have to specify the source and type.
-The list of types can be found in the [layers documentation](https://docs.mapbox.com/style-spec/reference/layers/#type).
+We'll have to specify the data source and type of layer.
+The list of layer types can be found in the [layers documentation](https://docs.mapbox.com/style-spec/reference/layers/#type).
 For this layer we could use "fill" if we wanted to add colors to each muncipality, but since we just want the boundary lines, we can use "line".

-Once we have selected a type, we can either accept the default presentation for that type, or we can customize it with the paint property.
-Each type has its own paint property options.
+Once we've selected a type, we can either accept the default presentation for that type, or we can customize it with the paint property or layout properties.
+Each layer type has its own paint and/or layout property options.
 For example, for the [line type paint property](https://docs.mapbox.com/style-spec/reference/layers/#line) we can specify the color and width, among many other options.

-We'll start by rendering it with the default line options, specifying no custom paint property.
-Underneath the code to add the layer, add the following method:
+We'll start by rendering the layer with default line options (no custom paint property).
+Underneath the `addSource` method, we write an `addLayer` method:

 `Map.jsx`:
 ```jsx